 5. User Profile Requirements.
 On the registration page, you will find several sections that MUST be filled out accurately.
-We understand the desire to preserve your privacy online.
+We understand the desire to preserve your privacy Online.
 User profiles are not visible to the public nor are they visible to regular members.
-We do require some accountability for your online activity and do not permit anonymity from the moderators and admins.
+We do require some accountability for your Online activity and do not permit anonymity from the moderators and admits.

 a.
 Accurate profile information is required: include your first and last name, location, church name, denominational affiliation, and any church office held.
 Inaccurate information in this area may cause your application to be rejected or account suspended.